vikingeducation/project_djello/README.md

 NOW:
-  2. then, create tests/solutions for the following routes: then, api routes n stuff for lists/cards
+  1. create put route for boards
+  2. create models for lists and cards
+  3. create routes for post/get/put/delete for lists and cards